maniyadv/vscode-now-playing-lyrics/README.md

 ## Permissions

-This extension requires macOS Automation permissions to function:
+This extension needs permission to access:

-1. **System Events**: To check which music apps are running
-2. **Music**: To get song information from the Music app
-3. **Spotify** (optional): To get song information from Spotify

-When you first use the extension, you'll be prompted to grant these permissions.
-You can also manage them in:
-- System Settings → Privacy & Security → Automation
-- Find "Visual Studio Code" (or your editor)
-- Enable the permissions you want to grant

-If you deny permissions:
-- The extension won't be able to detect your currently playing songs
-- You'll see a "Permission needed" message in the status bar
-- Click the status bar to see instructions for granting permissions

-These permissions are required because:
-- macOS restricts access to running applications for security
-- We need to know which music app is playing and get song details
-- We only access basic song information (title, artist, playback state)
-- No personal data is collected or transmitted
+- Music app (if you use Apple Music)
+- Spotify (if you use Spotify)

+When you first use the extension, macOS will prompt for permissions.
+Click "Allow" to let the extension know what music is currently playing in Music or Spotify apps.
+This allows the extension to fetch the correct lyrics for you.

 ## Features